 Part of the more instant savings that come with going solar include local and federal rebates and incentives.
 Including these in your proposal could be the extra push they need to believe that your proposal makes economic sense.

 Offer Multiple Design and Financing Options

 “From there, it’s about making sure that the customer understands what’s right for them,” Ian says.

 The customer is always right.
 With today’s technology, creating solar designs and generating solar proposals is faster and easier than ever before.
-There is no reason a customer should not be able to see various panel configurations on their roofs.
+There’s no reason a customer should not be able to see various panel configurations on their home.
 Salespeople should be prepared to show multiple solar design options and quickly adjust solar proposals to their needs.

-Every solar proposal should include a side-by-side comparison of available financing options.
-The customer should understand what the differences are, whether it’s a lease that’s allowing them to save more money upfront, or a cash purchase where the system is an investment with greater long-term savings.
+Every solar proposal should also include financing options.
+The customer should understand what the differences are, whether it’s a lease that’s allowing them to save more money upfront or a cash purchase where the system is an investment with greater long-term savings.

 But don’t force your customer into a decision

 Cash, lease, or loan?
 Your client has options, but the choice is not always simple.
 You should guide your customers through the financing comparisons and find out what the best solution is for them.